Of course. You can train a whole week for free before you have to make a decision.

 Being consistent is the most important part.
 Train as often as you can fit comfortably into your schedule.
 If you are starting out, try to get to as many fundamentals classes as possible.

 That depends on how fast you learn and how much time you spend studying Jiu Jitsu.
-For white belts, it takes between 25 to 50 classes per stripe on average.
+For white belts, it takes between 30 to 50 classes for the first stripe on average.

 White, blue, purple, brown and black.
 You start every belt before black with zero stripes and progress to four.
 After the black belt, the stripes and other belts are based on time at black belt instead of skill.